uzokis/fancy-cassandra-cluster/README.md

 1. Install [Vagrant](https://www.vagrantup.com/) & [VirtualBox](https://www.virtualbox.org/) on your host system.
 2. Checkout this repository.
 3. Run `vagrant up` in the root folder.
+Vagrant & puppet will now automatically provision the guest system and when the process is finished you'll have your cassandra cluster up & running.
 4. Use ssh/putty to logon via the forwarded port to the guest (credentials are vagrant/vagrant), alternatively you can use `vagrant ssh` if your host has an ssh client setup.
 5. Cassandra authentication is disabled so you can logon with any credentials to the system keyspace from the host (eg. with [DBeaver](http://dbeaver.jkiss.org/)), these are the default interfaces which should be available:
     * Node1: 10.99.88.11:9042